 Background Information: The Azevedo/Fargo-Moll House & Tank House were recorded and evaluated as part of a Landmark nomination application submitted by the property owners.
 The evaluation forms were developed by Historic Environment Consultants.
-The house and tank house were originally constructed in 1917, moved to their current location in 1978, when the tank house's top and the house's porte-cochere trellis were removed, and after the move, the house had limited remodeling in 1978.
+The house and tank house were originally constructed in 1917, moved to their current location at 1911 Bannon Creek Drive in 1978, when the tank house's top and the house's porte-cochere trellis were removed, and after the move, the house had limited remodeling in 1978.